nosbod18/wtk/README.md

 ```

 ## Building
-Simply drop the files under `wtk/` to your project and add them to your build system
+Simply drop the files under `wtk/` in your project and add them to your build system

 ### Linux
 Link with `-lX11 -lGL`